Child Life

 Animal-Assisted Activities

 For some children, the stress of a hospital stay can be so overwhelming that medical treatment becomes extremely difficult.
-But a visit from a therapy dog gives many patients the energy and motivation they need to make progress and to experience joy, even in the midst of challenging circumstances.
+A visit from a therapy dog gives many patients the energy and motivation they need to make progress and to experience joy, even in the midst of challenging circumstances.

-Seattle Children’s Animal-Assisted Activities program, presented by PetSmart Paws for Hope, offers patients, family and staff interaction with volunteer dogs and handlers registered with Pet Partners.
+Seattle Children’s Animal-Assisted Activities Program offers patients, family and staff interaction with volunteer therapy dogs and handlers.
 Benefits include stress reduction, normalization of the hospital environment and overall feelings of comfort and happiness.
-We have several volunteer dog teams who take turns visiting patients every day.
-Therapy dog teams regularly visit most hospitalized children.
+We have therapy dogs who make regular visits to the hospital.
+The child life specialist or nursing staff can assist with scheduling a therapy dog visit.

 Services We Offer